mugabe-rob/coa_codechalleng/README.md

 ## 📍 Overview

-COA_CODECHALLENG is an interactive photo gallery application designed to showcase images with additional hidden descriptions and links for more information.
+COA_CODECHALLENG is an interactive photo gallery application designed to showcase images with hovers and  descriptions when cliked on you see you get more information.
 This project demonstrates proficiency in HTML, CSS, and JavaScript through the implementation of a responsive and dynamic user interface based on provided Figma designs.

----
 ---

 ## 📦 Features

 - **Interactive Photo Gallery**: Browse through a collection of images with hover effects revealing hidden descriptions.